 Please watch the video below:

-The Stem Cell Therapy injection procedure is a very simple, in-office procedure with no general anesthesia, as it involves almost no pain.
+The Stem Cell Therapy injection procedure is a simple, in-office procedure with no general anesthesia, as it involves almost no or little pain.
 Moreover, it takes only about 30 minutes from start to finish.
 During bone marrow Stem Cell Therapy, a practitioner will inject lidocaine at the top of the buttocks, at or near the posterior superior iliac spine, to numb the area.
 A tiny incision (which heals quickly after the procedure) is made to allow insertion of a needle to aspirate bone marrow.

 No stitches are necessary.
 The solution obtained is spun in a centrifuge.
 The stem cells are then harvested and injected into the target area or joint under ultrasound guidance when required.